javiervargas02/javiervargas02/README.md

 I have worked on several projects that showcase my ability to bridge the gap between frontend and backend development.
 Here are a few notable experiences:

-### **Paramount Die** | Software Engineer Intern
-_FEBRUARY 2024 - PRESENT, San Pedro Garza García, NL.
-México_
-- Developed and deployed a Single Page Application (SPA) using React, focusing on user-friendly interface design.
-- Built the backend with Python’s FastAPI framework and deployed the API using Render for seamless cloud operations.
-- Developed a dynamic PDF report generator that aggregates and analyzes data from industry records, providing valuable insights to enhance decision-making processes.
-- Implemented custom hooks and managed page routing with react-router-dom to optimize navigation and code modularity.
-- Designed and secured API endpoints, ensuring proper authorization, file handling, and database connectivity for data transfer.
-- Integrated internationalization (i18n) using the react-i18next library to support multi-language users.

 ### **Gene Paradox** | Software Engineer Intern
 _AUGUST 2023 - PRESENT, San Pedro Garza García, NL.
 México_
 - Developed and deployed a Single Page Application (SPA) using React, designing all interfaces with best UI/UX practices.